Drakodav/backend_d-dub/multigtfs/readme.rst

 Fixes from original package were replacing all instances of

 .. code-block:: python

     from django.utils.encoding import python_2_unicode_compatible
     to
     from six import python_2_unicode_compatible

     from django.utils.six etc...
     to
     from six

-def from_db_value(self, value, expression, connection, context) to def from_db_value(self, value, expression, connection) code . . .
+    def from_db_value(self, value, expression, connection, context)
+    to
+    def from_db_value(self, value, expression, connection)

 .. image:: https://img.shields.io/pypi/v/multigtfs.svg
 :alt: The PyPI package